The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: Mathematical basics of sparse grids

-The crucial observation {that allows to get to sparse grids} is that, under suitable regularity assumptions for $f(\yy)$, not all of the details in the hierarchical decomposition in Eq.~\eqref{eq:telescopic_sum} contribute equally to the approximation, i.e., some of them can be discarded and the resulting formula will retain good approximation properties at a fraction of the computational cost: roughly, the multi-indices to be discarded are those corresponding to ``high-order'' details, i.e., those for which $\| \jj \|_1 $ is sufficiently large, see e.g.\ \cite{b.griebel:acta}.
-For instance, following the example above and considering $\| \jj \|_1 \leq 3$ we obtain
+The crucial observation that allows \Ladd{us to obtain a sparse grid} is that, under suitable regularity assumptions for $f(\yy)$, not all of the details in the hierarchical decomposition in \eqref{eq:telescopic_sum} contribute equally to the approximation, i.e., some of them can be discarded and the resulting formula will retain good approximation properties at a fraction of the computational cost: roughly speaking, the multi-indices to be discarded are those corresponding to ``high-order'' details, i.e., those for which $\| \jj \|_1 $ is sufficiently large, see, \Ladd{for example, \cite{b.griebel:acta}.
+A simple way to discard high-order details would be for instance to replace the summation set $\{\jj \leq \ii\}$ in \eqref{eq:telescopic_sum} with $\{\| \jj \|_1 \leq w\}$ for $w \in \Nset_+$ small enough, as shown in the next Example \ref{example:sparse-grid}.} \begin{example}[\Ladd{Discarding} high-order details] Following \Ladd{Example \ref{example:tensor-grid}} and replacing the constraint $[j_1,j_2] \leq [2,2]$ with $\| \jj \|_1 \leq 3$, we obtain the following approximation:

-In general, upon collecting the multi-indices to be retained in the sum in a multi-index set $\mathcal{I} \subset \mathbb{N}_+^{N}$ the sparse grids approximation of $f$ and of its integral can finally be written as (see e.g.\ \cite{wasi.wozniak:cost.bounds}):
+\end{example} In general, upon collecting the multi-indices to be retained in the sum in a multi-index set $\mathcal{I} \subset \mathbb{N}_+^{N}$ the sparse grids approximation of $f$ and of its weighted integral can finally be written as (see, \Ladd{for example,} \cite{wasi.wozniak:cost.bounds}):

 and the sparse grid is defined as